 Other: CINF is a member of the S&P 500, a Dividend Aristocrat and a member of the Broad Dividend Achievers™ Index.

-Conclusion: CINF earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
-This quantitatively ranks CINF as a 4 Star-Buy.
+Conclusion: CINF earned one Star in the Fair Value section, earned three Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of five Stars.
+This quantitatively ranks CINF as a 5 Star-Strong Buy.

-Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $30.77 before CINF's NPV MMA Differential decreased to the $500 minimum that I look for in a stock with 49 years of consecutive dividend increases.
-At that price the stock would yield 5.10%.
+Using my D4L-PreScreen.xls model, I determined the share price could increase to $29.44 before CINF's NPV MMA Differential decreased to the $500 minimum that I look for in a stock with 50 years of consecutive dividend increases.
+At that price the stock would yield 5.37%.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is negative (1.5%).
-This dividend growth rate is slightly less than the 0.6% used in this analysis, thus providing a very small margin of safety.
-CINF has a risk rating of 1.75 which classifies it as a medium risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 0.2%.
+This dividend growth rate is slightly less than the 0.6% used in this analysis, thus providing a small margin of safety.
+CINF has a risk rating of 1.50 which classifies it as a low risk stock.

 CINF was founded by independent insurance agents in order to better service their needs by providing them preferential treatment when picking an underwriter.
 The company primarily sells commercial property-casualty insurance with a smaller personal lines exposure marketed through a select group of about 1,100 independent insurance agencies.
 Like most financial services companies, CINF has seen its share of struggles.
-Although, the stock is trading slightly below my buy price of $30.77, its Free Cash Flow payout of 78% gives me pause.
-Before seriously considering initiating a position in this stock, I plan to wait a few more quarters watch for a decline in the FCF Payout.
+Back in December 2009 when I last looked at CINF, its Free Cash Flow payout of 78% turned me away from giving it serious consideration.
+Since then, the company has worked its FCF payout down to its present level of 47%.
+The stock has now earned the right for serious consideration when it is trading below its buy price of $34.00.
 For additional information, including the stock's dividend history, please refer to its data page.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I held no position in CINF (0.0% of my Income Portfolio).
-What are your thoughts on CINF?
+Full Disclosure: At the time of this writing, I held no position in CINF (0.00% of my Income Portfolio).
+See a list of all my income holdings here.